qlibs/mph/README.md

 - Do I need modules support to use `mph`?

     > No. `mph` can be either included or imported.

+- How to get max performance out of `mph`?

+    > Experiment and measure in the production like environment with policies (See #api).
+      For fastest performance consider aligning the input data and passing it with compilie-time size via std::span, std::array.

 - Why symbols are passed by lambda (`[]{ return symbols; }`)?